Environmental responsibility

 The work of developing long-lasting products that can be recycled starts at the design table and with the sourcing of raw materials.
 Synsam integrates sustainability into the design of its frames through its innovation and development process.
 The Group continually tests potential new designs and materials in its search for improvements.

-Synsam is preparing to expand the use of recycled and organic materials and production through its production and innovation centre in Frösön.
+An important part of the effort to reduce the Group’s environmental impact is to constantly increase the share of bio-materials and to create products with long life spans.
+During the year, Synsam increased the proportion of frames and cases made from eco-materials as the Swedish-made Jämtö collection was expanded.
+Synsam is preparing to expand the use of recycled and biological materials and production through its production and innovation centre on Frösön.
 New sustainable materials for future production are tested at the centre.
-The Group actively engages in its own sustainability initiatives such as Recycling Outlet stores, the Circular Collection and the Sea2See collection in order to encourage reuse and recycling.
+Synsam actively engages in its own sustainability initiatives such as Synsam Outlet and the Sea2See collection in order to encourage reuse and recycling.
 In this way, Synsam makes it easier for customers to buy second-hand frames and frames made from reused and recycled materials.